 Guggul is best used with ashwagandha, as together they support the liver where some thyroid hormones are processed and boost thyroid activity (Seeds, 2019).
 One study on mice induced hypothyroidism in the mice (Panda S, 2005).
 Simultaneously giving guggul for 30 days reversed this effect, indicating its potential to stimulate thyroid function (Panda S, 2005).
 These findings suggest the use of guggul in improving hypothyroidism (Panda S, 2005).
 Guggul may interact with thyroid medications so it is important to seek expert advice.

 Korean ginseng is also an adaptogenic herb like ashwagandha.
 It contains properties known as ginsenosides that have been shown to support thyroid function (Urology of Virginia, 2018) Korean ginseng reduces concentrations of inactive, thyroid hormone-inhibiting RT3 and can stop the action of RT3 from blocking T3 activity (Urology of Virginia, 2018).
 One study looked at people with congestive heart failure who also had low levels of T3 and T4 and high RT3 (Dai X, 1999).
 Two weeks after treatment with Korean Ginseng, T3 and T4 levels in all patients increased significantly and RT3 levels significantly decreased, demonstrating the modulating effect of Korean ginseng on thyroid hormones (Dai X, 1999).

-And don’t forget the basics!
+And don’t forget the basics with hypothyroidism treatment!
 Practice good lifestyle habits like adequate sleep, regular exercise, healthy weight maintenance, stress management and meditation.

 ** Please check our blog next week to read our next article in the Thyroid Series on **